Kifyie/voxani-info/README.md

 ---

-### 7.14 `NotFound.jsx` — 404 Page
+### 7.14 🚧 `NotFound.jsx` — 404 Page

-**What it is:** Shown when someone visits a URL that doesn't exist.
+**What it is:** Shown when someone visits a URL that doesn't exist. 😵

-**Fun features:**
+**🎉 Fun features:**
-- Big animated "404" text with gradient colors
+- 💥 Big animated "404" text with gradient colors
-- A bouncing 😵 emoji
+- 🥴 A bouncing 😵 emoji
-- Message: *"Looks like this page went on a filler episode adventure"*
+- 💬 Message: *"Looks like this page went on a filler episode adventure"*
-- Buttons: Go Home, Search Anime, Browse Genres
+- 🔘 Buttons: Go Home, Search Anime, Browse Genres

 ---

-## 8. Components — Reusable Building Blocks
+## 8. 🧩 Components — Reusable Building Blocks

-Components are like LEGO pieces that can be used on multiple pages.
+Components are like LEGO pieces 🧱 that can be used on multiple pages.

-### 8.1 `ImmersiveLayout.jsx` — The Main Wrapper
+### 8.1 🖼️ `ImmersiveLayout.jsx` — The Main Wrapper

 **What it does:** Wraps most pages in a consistent layout with:
 - **SpotifySidebar** (desktop only, on the left)